avestamh/AI-Drug-Discovery-Protein-Binding-/DeeP_DTA_final/README.md

 ---

 ## Summary of Code
+read the DeepDTA_ Predicting Protein-Target Binding Affinity Using Deep Learning.pdf for summary of the work
 ### Data Processing
 1. **`preprocess_merge_data.py`**
    Merges the Deloitte dataset with BindingDB batches based on `pubchem_cid`.